trueos/pcbsd/src-qt5/docs/introduction.rst

 What's New in |version|
 =======================

-The following features or enhancements were introduced for PC-BSD® |version|:
+The following features or enhancements were introduced for TrueOS® |version|:

 * Based on FreeBSD 11.0 which adds these `features <https://www.freebsd.org/releases/11.0R/relnotes.html>`_.